mharty3/mharty3.github.io/_til/python/optional-imports.md

 ---
-title: 'Using try-except to allow for optional imports in a module (python)'
+title: "Using try-except to allow for optional imports in a module (python)"
 ---
 I am writing a package to read and process data from a particular file format.
 One thing I want to do in the package is be able to take the data from the file and create an xarray data array.
 Not everyone using the package will need this functionality or want to install xarray in their environment.